 Installing Jitsi Meet on Debian Buster

-The tool provides features like:
+The tool provides features such as:

 - screen sharing